UCdasec/RadioShift/README.md

 # RadioShift: How to Generate Simulated RF Signals with Matlab

 ## Overview:
 This repository contains code and documents for generating simulated RF signals with different channel fading,  hardware imperfections, SNRs, etc. by using Matlab.
+We use it to generate simulated RF signals from different modulations (e.g., FM, BPSK, QPSK, etc.)

+## Reference
+We use the source code and documents of this repository to collect simulated RF signals, which are used in the following paper.

+Anagh Mishra, Phu Le, Ryan Evans, Nirnimesh Ghose, Boyang Wang, "RadioShift: A Framework Measuing the Robustness of Lightweight Neural Networks over RF Signals," the IEEE National Aerospace and Electronics Conference (IEEE NAECON 2026), Cincinnati, OH, August 9-12, 2026, USA.

 ## Background